-Cape Cod Rail Trail is a 15 mile moderately trafficked out and back trail located near South Dennis, MA that features a lake and is good for all skill levels.
+Cape Cod Rail Trail is a 15 mile moderately trafficked out and back trail located near South Dennis, Massachusetts that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash